jxxcarlson/umuli/README.md

-MU Demo is a small app to show how one can combine an editor, in this case a simple TextArea, with more than one Markup Language to Html compiler.
-This is accomplished by a module `Mu` which implements three data types and three functions.
+MU Demo is a small app to show how one can combine an editor, in this case a simple TextArea, with more than one Markup to Html compiler.
+By "Markup," we mean any Markup language, .e.g, Markdown or MiniLaTeX.

+This language integration accomplished by a module `Mu` which implements three data types and three functions.
 The first data type discriminates among languages